RajeshPatkarInstitute/RpISE-Terminal/README.md

 ## void rite(char ch)

-  Request the cursor to print the given character *ch* at it's current location and then move to the subsequent location.
+  Request the cursor to print the given character *ch* at it's current location.
   **rite** is a short form for **write**

 ## void raze(void)

-   Request the cursor to write space character at the current location and move to the subsequent location.
+   Request the cursor to write space character at the current location.
    Writing space effectively erases any previous character written at the current location.